denten-books/plain-text/4-format.md

 for the production of meaning.
 Imagine me asking you to read Shakespeare's *Hamlet*, for example, by lending you a copy of the text.
 In the case of a paper book, I may be sure that the text in my hands will remain the same as I pass it into yours.
 But the computed sign has the capability to adjust itself to new contexts.
 The simulated *Hamlet* may adapt itself to the new reader's geographic location, mood, or political affiliation.
 Far from being outside of the realm of possibilities, it is likely that in fact, most of the texts we consume today come to us in such algorithmically personalized way.
 Algorithms ubiquitously tailor streams of online news and updates, for example, to suit readers preferences.
-Under the computed sign, *nothing* is guaranteed in the passage of text from one pair of hands to another.
+Under the computed sign, *nothing* is guaranteed in the passage of text from one pair of hands into another.
 Digital formatting expands its purview far beyond typographical convention.
 The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such possibilities.
 I will begin by identifying a feature of formalist thought that has long given me pause.
 The very concept of form, central to literary analysis, contains in it two conflicting ideas.
 Going back to reception of